budget-nadi© FijiPocketGuide.com

 Garden of the Sleeping Giant

 Visit Fiji’s largest collection of orchids and walk among the lush tropical forests of the Garden of the Sleeping Giant.
-Located in the Sabeto Foothills, a short taxi ride from Nadi, the Garden of the Sleeping Giant entry price remains under FJ$20 to explore this little piece of tropical paradise before sitting down to a refreshing fruit drink at the end of your visit.
+Located in the Sabeto Foothills, a short taxi ride from Nadi, the Garden of the Sleeping Giant’s entry price remains under FJ$20 to explore this little piece of tropical paradise before sitting down to a refreshing fruit drink at the end of your visit.

 Sabeto Mud Pools

 At around FJ$30 per adult, the Sabeto Mud Pools, located near the Garden of the Sleeping Giant, are a great way to experience real “Fiji time” pampering on a budget.
-Lather yourself in thick mud, let it dry on the skin, then bathe in numerous natural hot pools around the complex.
+Lather yourself in thick mud, let it dry on the skin, and then bathe in numerous natural hot pools around the complex.
 This tourist attraction is organised by the local village, often with food, massages and souvenirs to purchase too.

 Visit Wailoaloa Beach